Our recommendations are made independently. We may receive commissions from purchases made via our links.

 2. Motor (30%)

-Much to our surprise, the numbers that we collect are often very different from the printed figures.
+Much to our surprise, the numbers that we collect are different from the printed figures.
 Take the Green Disposall from GE Appliances for example: In contrast to the 2600 RPM listed by the manufacturer, our numbers actually ranged from 4544 to 4615 RPM.
 The same goes with the Badger 5 from InSinkErator, with 1475-1482 RPM captured as opposed to its advertised 1725 RPM.

 3. Grind Chamber (30%)

-The assessment of the grind assembly accounts for the final 30% of Design.
+Evaluating Grind Chamber Quality accounts for the final 30% of Design.

 Usability (15%)

-Usability assesses Installation (30%), Ease of Use (40%), Smooth Operation (25%), and the integration of External Unjam Mechanics (5%).
+Usability consists of Installation (30%), Ease of Use (40%), Smooth Operation (25%), and the integration of External Unjam Mechanics (5%).

 1. Installation (30%)